An all-hive mead uses the cappings after harvesting the honey and some old combs with plenty of pollen too; nutrients

 8. Half an hour later, draw off roughly 25ml of the warm carboy liquid and add it to the yeast mixed with cold water.
 Stir for a few minutes, and then pour it back into the glass container.

 9. Fit the air-lock and allow to ferment for about 2 - 3 weeks depending on the ambient temperature; until bubbling ceases.
 Sometimes it may continue for much longer.

 10. Test and note the SG and pH.

 11. Using the auto-syphon rack the liquid off into the demijohns.

-Dissolved 8kg of cappings in half a bucket of warm water at 40*.
-Broke two old broodcombs into the mixture.
+Dissolve 8kg of cappings in half a bucket of warm water at 40oC.
+Brake two old broodcombs into the mixture.

-I left the mixture overnight for the wild fermentation to start.
-Stirred vigorously with a long handled plastic spoon and got the temperature back to 40*, filling the bucket to about two-thirds full.
+Leave the mixture overnight for the wild fermentation to start.
+Stir vigorously with a long handled plastic spoon and got the temperature back to 40oC, filling the bucket to about two-thirds full.

 Measured the specific gravity with a hydrometer; it was difficult due to the thick nature of the wort, but appeared to be about 1.050.

-Sealed the bucket and fixed the bubbler, with a few millilitres of vodka, in place with a little Prestic.
+Sealed the bucket and fixed the air-lock, with a few millilitres of vodka, in place with a little Prestic.
 Now we wait for fermentation to start.

 After six weeks the mead continues to bubble steadily every two minutes or so.

 My auto-syphon has arrived and I will soon be testing the SG more accurately.

 The page is under construction; I'll be sharing difficulties and joys as I go along.
 I have realised there are contradictions concerning the specific gravity.
 Now the wine-thief has arrived I will be able to get much more accurate readings.